hydrodynamicstability/publicationlist/appliedstat.md

 rapid measure of bone resorption using accelerator mass spectrometry. *Experimental Biology 2002*, 20-24 April 2002, New Orleans, Louisiana. *FASEB
 Journal*, **16** (4), A224.

+### Notes

+FASEB = Federation of American Societies for Experimental Biology.